worldmaking/digm5950/index.md

        - Please include any references (academic, inspirational, etc.) along with full name and citation or link accordingly
 13.  **Final Presentations** *Dec 7*
    - **Due Dec 14: [Final project code & documentation](#evaluation)**
+   - Please submit using the Final Projects form in Teams.

 ---